amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_03.md

 `MonoBehaviour`s and Unreal engine calls them `Actor`s, but these all represent the same basic idea.

-Systems in specs/amethyst are slightly different.
-Rather than describe the functionality of a single component, they describe the functionality of all components of a specific type.
-This difference impacts the runtime performance of a game, since it lets us optimize the way the components are stored with cache-locality in mind.
-It also means we can make systems run in parallel when they don't share any data between them.
+Systems in specs/Amethyst are slightly different.
+Rather than describe the behavior of a single instance (eg, a single enemy in your game), they describe the behavior of all components of a specific type (all enemies).
+This makes your code more modular, easier to test, and makes it run faster.

 Let's get started.